surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 #### Step Sequencer

-The **Step Seq** waveform is a special case.
-Instead of the graphical preview, there is an editor that allows you to draw the output waveform with up to 16 steps.
+The **Step Seq** shape houses a step sequencing editor where the LFO display would be.
+It allows you to draw the output waveform with up to 16 steps.

 ![Illustration 13: Step Seq editor](./images/Pictures/stepseq.png)